 Preparation & Submission of Applications

-The Office of Grants and Contracts is happy to assist you with the setup, preparation, and submission of any component of your proposal application given sufficient time.
-Most proposals are submitted via online portals, and the OGC is equipped to set up proposals, complete application forms, and upload documents for submission.
+The Office of Sponsored Programs is happy to assist you with the setup, preparation, and submission of any component of your proposal application given sufficient time.
+Most proposals are submitted via online portals, and the OSP is equipped to set up proposals, complete application forms, and upload documents for submission.
 All parts of the proposal are checked against guidelines for compliance and completeness before submission.
-If it is necessary to follow up the online submission with mailing a hardcopy of any documentation to the funding agency, the OGC will take care of the mailing, incurring the cost in most situations.
+If it is necessary to follow up the online submission with mailing a hardcopy of any documentation to the funding agency, the OSP will take care of the mailing, incurring the cost in most situations.
 However, if an expensive overnight charge is necessary because of lack of sufficient time, the charge will be passed on to the Principal Investigator.
-[NOTE: All federal institutional proposals, such as proposals to the National Science Foundation, National Institutes of Health, and to any other federal agency being submitted via Grants.gov, Fastlane, and other federal portals, must be submitted by the Office of Grants and Contracts.]
+[NOTE: All federal institutional proposals, such as proposals to the National Science Foundation, National Institutes of Health, and to any other federal agency being submitted via Grants.gov, Fastlane, and other federal portals, must be submitted by the Office of Sponsored Programs.]

-If you would like assistance with the set up and preparation of your proposal, please contact the Grants and Contracts office at 704-894-2181.
+If you would like assistance with the set up and preparation of your proposal, please contact The Office of Sponsored Programs at 704-894-2181.